mapo80/deepface-dotnet/README.md

 I only implemented DeepFace's **verify** method, it would be interesting to bind the other methods as well.

-To use class just do:
+To use it just do:

     var serviceProvider = new ServiceCollection()
         .AddSingleton<IDeepFace, DeepFace.Bindings.DeepFace>()